You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Duraclon is a drug marketed by Mylan Institutional and is included in one NDA.

 The generic ingredient in DURACLON is clonidine hydrochloride.
 There are twenty-two drug master file entries for this compound.
-Forty-two suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.
 Additional details are available on the clonidine hydrochloride profile page.

 AI Deep Research